The Public Library Board Certification program is designed to:

 Holli Duggan.

-ten minutes long.
+These ten videos are intended for continuing education at board meetings.
 View the video and discuss the related Short Takes questions for

 fifteen minutes.